Hamedasd/AML_HW01/README.md

 # AML_HW01

 14-marzo-2020
-I have changed the compute histogram function, so it works with gray images, for dxdy and normalized hists, and i also slightly modified the dxdy_hist function,now it makes more sense to me.
+I have changed the compute histogram function, so it works with gray images, for dxdy and normalized hists

 17-marzo-2020